telerik/blazor-docs/components/grid/filtering.md

 To enable sorting, set the grid's `Filterable` property to `true`.

-The grid will render a row below the column headers with UI that you can use to fill in filter criteria and then you can click a button to execute the filter.
+The grid will render a row below the column headers with UI that you can use to fill in the filter criteria.
+You can click outside of the filter to execute the default operator, or click a button to choose a different filter operator (like "contains", "greater than" and so on).

 Once a filter is a applied to a column, a button will appear that lets you clear that filter.

-The behavior of the filter header will depend on the column data type:
+The behavior of the filter header input and the available filter operators will depend on the column data type.
+For example, a boolean field will only have the options "is true" and "is false" and will not have operators like "contains" or "greater than".

-* `string` - the filter is `Contains`.
-A [Telerik TextBox]({%slug components/textbox/overview%}) component is used.
-* `number` - the filter is `EqualsTo`.
-A [Telerik Numeric TextBox]({%slug components/numerictextbox/overview%}) component is used.
-* `DateTime` - the filter is `EqualsTo`.
-A [Telerik Date Input]({%slug components/dateinput/overview%}) component is used.

 You can filter more than one column at a time, and all filter rules will be applied together with an `AND` logic.